 Ask the Shopkeeper

 Before the development of vinyl, nylon and “pleather” that had inherent water-resistant and water-repellent qualities, gear and clothing was waterproofed by applying wax.

 As we learned in our article on leather vs. waxed canvas, sailors of the 1500’s would use grease and fish oils to treat their sails.
+The concoction was smelly but very effective at making the sail catch the wind (vs. blowing right through) while lasting a looooooong time.
 Remnants of the used sails were often converted to protective clothing or wraps to keep mariners dry.

 The 1800’s brought new approaches to waterproofing, including paraffin and linseed oil.
 Paraffin waxes, made from petroleum products, were developed.